 Travels with V

-Ikaria, Greece
+Icaria, Greece

 – a very different greek island

-Most people have probably never heard of Ikaria, but it’s famous for being a so called “Blue Zone”, where locals live extremely long lives.
+Most people have probably never heard of Icaria, but it’s famous for being a so called “Blue Zone”, where locals live extremely long lives.
 But also because the food is particularly delicious and that it’s an “unknown gem” in the Aegean Sea.
 And that’s exactly what we want to investigate.

 But elsewhere there’s nothing flat on Ikaria.
 An elongated island about 40 km x 9 km with a mountain ridge that with peaks over one thousand meters over sea level span from east to west.
 So most of the ground leans.
 Everywhere.
 All roads bend in endless serpentines.
 There is no such thing as a straight road.

-BREAKFAST NECESSITIES
+BREAKFAST TOOLS

-IKARIAN WASP DETERGENT
+ICARIAN WASP DETERGENT

-5 good-to-know-things about Ikaria:
+5 good-to-know-things about Icaria:

 1. Getting there: By air from Athens, or by boat from Piraeus.
 If you find a cheap flight to Samos You can take a ferry from there.